jeremiak/jeremiak.github.com/source/subway-elevators.md

 This data set only contains information about elevators and has no notion of escalator outages.
 The scraper frequently checks on the outage reporting site and publishes data to S3 once a day.

+**Note**: The data contains a large gap from February 2019 until late August of 2020 because [the scraper had stopped and I didn't notice](https://twitter.com/jeremiak/status/1299051108300513280) :(

 ## Data
 The data is available as a CSV and contains a row for each observed elevator outage.